 The Company incurs certain fixed production and operating costs regardless of whether wells are producing or shut-in.
-Production and operating expenses per bbl in the 2022 periods are lower than in the 2021 periods due to an increase in production volumes resulting in lower fixed costs per bbl.
+Production and operating expenses per bbl are higher in the 2022 periods than in the 2021 periods due to repair and maintenance expenses incurred in 2022, particularly in Q4 2022, combined with a decrease in production volumes in Q4 2022.